main-ah-logo-horz-w_gradbox

 • Eating

-• They forget things.
-Your parents may be missing appointments or forgetting where they parked the car.
-This happens to everyone from time to time, but it will happen much more frequently with seniors.
-This may also include symptoms of the early stages of Alzheimer’s or dementia.
+• They forget things: Your parents may be missing appointments or forgetting where they parked the car.
+Forgetting things like this is common among seniors as they age, but if this happens consistently, your loved ones could be in the early stages of Alzheimer’s or dementia.

-• Has loose clothing.
-If you notice unexpected weight loss, this may be a result of them foregoing healthy meals.
-If they tell you they no longer cook because it’s too much of a hassle or they don’t go grocery shopping because they don’t have the energy, this is another sign.
+• Loose clothing: If you notice unexpected weight loss, this may be a result of them foregoing healthy meals or skipping meals altogether.
+If they tell you they no longer cook because it’s too much of a hassle or they don’t go grocery shopping because they don’t have the energy, this is another sign they need assistance.

-• Has spoiled food in the fridge.
-The occasional items that are left to become moldy in the back of the refrigerator is one thing, but if all of the food is expired or bad, there is cause for concern.
-This can be a direct result of cognitive impairment.
+• Spoiled food in the fridge: Leaving items in the back of the fridge to become moldy on occasion is one thing.
+If all the food is bad or expired, there is cause for concern as this could be the result of cognitive impairment.

-• The car is dented or has dings.
-These are signs that your parent may have trouble driving.
-Conditions like neck arthritis or physical distress may be preventing them from parking or turning around.
+• Car has dents of dings: These are signs that your parent may have trouble driving.
+Conditions like neck arthritis or physical distress may be preventing them from turning their head to park the car effectively.

-• Has a messy house.
-Poor memory, vision, or ability to move freely throughout the house can result in the house becoming untidy, cluttered, or dirty.
+• House is messy: Poor memory, vision impairment, and limited mobility can make it difficult for your loved ones to take care of their home, which can result in the house becoming untidy, cluttered, or dirty.
 Look around to assess the level of cleanliness to determine whether or not their home still provides a healthy living condition.

-• Has unpaid or overpaid bills.
-Cognitive issues and/or poor memory can also result in forgetting to pay bills or overpaying them, even threatening their financial stability.
+• Unpaid or overpaid bills: Cognitive issues and/or poor memory can also result in forgetting to pay bills or overpaying them, which can threaten their financial stability.

-• Has unexplained bruising.
-This is often the first sign of injuries due to falls.
-If they are unable to explain their bruising, consider researching a home care agency to help with fall prevention.
+• Unexplained bruises: This is often the first sign of injury due to falls.
+If they are unable to explain their bruising, consider researching a home care agencyto help with fall prevention.

-• Hold onto furniture for support when walking.
-A cane or walker can only do so much to prevent falls and provide support when walking.
-But tripping hazards threaten major injuries, especially if a caregiver is not present.
+• Hold on to furniture for support when walking: A cane or walker can only do so much to prevent falls and provide support when walking.
+Tripping hazards can cause major injuries, especially if a caregiver is not present.

-• Is not taking medications.
-Aging adults will often forget to take medications, which can also be a symptom of the early stages of dementia.
+• Not taking medication: Aging adults will often forget to take medications, which can also be a symptom of the early stages of dementia.
 This is a sign that they will need medication reminders to maintain a healthy condition.

 Taking Action to Seek Home Care Services

-If you have noticed one or more of the signs mentioned above that home care is necessary, it’s time to get help.
-While bringing up the topic of introducing home care services is difficult, there are ways to help them feel more comfortable.
+If you’ve noticed any of the above-mentioned signs indicating that home care might be necessary, it’s time to take action.
+While discussing the need for home care services can be challenging, there are ways to make the conversation more comfortable.

-You may also ask your parent’s doctor to help, such as during their next appointment.
-Having it come from a doctor can help them to understand the need for home care.
-In some cases, a simple solution such as a new pair of glasses, physical therapy, switching a medication, or hearing aids are all that may be needed.
+Consider asking your parent’s doctor to discuss the need for home care during their next appointment.
+Hearing it from a trusted medical professional can often help them better understand that home care is necessary.
+Sometimes, a straightforward solution—like a new pair of glasses, physical therapy, adjusted medication, or hearing aids—may be all that’s required.

-Assisting Hands Home Care proudly serves Lombard, IL and the surrounding areas with professional home care services.
-Give us a call at (630) 313-6160 for a free consultation.
+Assisting Hands Home Care proudly serves Lombard, Glendale Heights, Villa Park, Itasca, Elmhurst, Bensenville, Addison, IL and the surrounding areas in DuPage county with professional home care services.
+Give us a call at (630) 526-6522 for a free consultation.

 Tags: elderly decline signs, how to know when your elderly parents need help